bduranvinet/SENTINEL-ed/README.md

 ### <ins>Step 5.1 Off-target check</ins>

+>[!CAUTION]
+>It is recommended to run BLAST on raw results.

 Because SENTINEL uses the crRNAs as the main source of specificity while RPA is enrichment only, it is only required to BLAST the spacer sequence.
-It is optional also to BLAST the primers, but they will have off-targets.
+It is also optional to BLAST the primers, but they will have off-targets.
 Moreover, RPA is highly tolerant of mismatches.

 <img width="1038" alt="image" src="https://github.com/user-attachments/assets/78fc3f12-d615-47e2-9088-b9113e1682a5" />